The Complete Guide to Online Ordering for Restaurants

 Announce the launch of your off-premise dining experience, or, if applicable, your shift to off-premise only, through the following three major channels: Social media, your website, and email.

-Once you’ve gotten the word out about shifting to off-premise and have implemented your online ordering solution, you can focus on promotions to attract new customers or engage existing ones.
+Once you’ve gotten the word out about your new online ordering platform and have implemented your online ordering solution, you can focus on promotions to attract new customers or engage existing ones.

 Build A Digital Presence for Your Restaurant

 Restaurants are all about community.
 That should extend to guests who support your business but don’t physically pop in for a visit.
-Developing a digital presence, sometimes referred to as a digital footprint, gives you a way to build relationships with customers and market your brand online.
+Developing a digital presence, or a restaurant digital marketing strategy, regives you a way to build relationships with customers and market your brand online.

 As restaurant customers become more digitally oriented, it’s critical to establish an online presence and create an identity that stands out.
 The three places you should devote your time, energy, and resources when developing a digital presence for your restaurant are your website, social media, and restaurant review sites.